Timinator2000/techio-algo-x/19 - 2025 and beyond/10 - crossword.md

 # Enforcing Sameness with Mutual Exclusivity

 Whenever possible, I prefer mutual exclusivity over coloring.
-Mutual exclusivity is a natural fit within Algorithm X, while coloring is a custom adaptation that adds useful power — but at a cost.
+Mutual exclusivity is a natural fit within Algorithm X, while my coloring approach is a custom adaptation that adds useful power — but at a cost.

 In the next diagram, I’ve split each corner into two types of coverage: vertical and horizontal.
 I’ve also labeled the lengths of all four sides of the box.
 Because each corner must be covered consistently, a set of `me_requirements` can be created to enforce that consistency.
 For example, corner `1` being covered `horizontally` with an `s` is mutually exclusive with the same corner being covered `vertically` with a `g`.